Cheese-steak-jimmys/REmind_M3-docs/README.md

 * View main listings as a guest user or sign up to obtain a profile.
 * Edit and delete events.
 * Events can be private or viewable to all on a public wall.
 * View and save others events, get notifications when they do.
+* Responsive design.

 ### Tech Stack